Spaghetti dinner helps Boardman police officer with medical bills

 “So along with the baskets we have received, the gifts we’ve received, the money he is going to receive, the abundance of support –– I think the most heartwarming thing that we have found is people reaching out from all over the tri-county area,” said Patrolman Michael Calautti.

-Calutti says the Calautti family appreciates all the community’s support during this difficult time.
+Calautti says the Allsopp family appreciates all the community’s support during this difficult time.